StachRedeker/WiFiThermometer/README.md

 - 1602 LCD display with necessary potentiometer to adjust the brightness
 - wires, breadboard, and suitable power supplies

-### Client setup
-The client is responsible for reading the sensor values and sending them to the server.
-You can use a 3.3V or a 5V board for this task.

-Connect the DHT11 temperature sensor to the board.
-Connect power to power, ground to ground, and the signal pin to an arbitrary digital pin of the ESP8266.

 ### Server setup
-The server is responsible for receiving the sensor values and displaying them on a LCD screen.
+The server is responsible for receiving the sensor values from the client and displaying them on a LCD screen.
 Use a 5V board for the server, since the display requires 5V to work.

 Connect the LCD screen:
 - VSS to GND